Skip to main content

 Loading...

-1. Click on SERIAL, then refresh.
+1. Click SERIAL, then refresh.

-• Refresh in fluidd.
+• Refresh in fluidd

 Loading...

-• Refresh in mainsail.
+• Refresh in mainsail

 Loading...

-1. Copy the ID.
-Click on the indicated arrow to copy.
+1. Copy the ID, click on the arrow indicated to copy.

 Loading...